-The salient feature of the internal assessment scheme (Annual Mode) is as follows :
+The salient feature of the internal assessment scheme is as follows :

-25% of the maximum marks in each paper (excluding subsidiary and qualifying papers) is assigned for the internal assessment and the remaining 75% marks for the annual/semester University examination.
+25% of the maximum marks in each paper (excluding subsidiary and qualifying papers) is assigned for the internal assessment and the remaining 75% marks for the semester University examination.

 The internal assessment in each paper comprises three components :

-House examinations are held in the month of January immediately after the winter break.
+House examinations are held in every semester.
 It is compulsory for all students to appear and qualify in these examinations.
 The duration and the maximum marks of each paper in the house examination shall be the same as in the University Examination.

 The credit for regularity in each paper, based on attendance in lectures and tutorials, shall be as follows :